Coloring a graph with $\Delta-1$ colors: Conjectures equivalent to the Borodin-Kostochka conjecture that appear weaker: Mules and the Main Result

-In this section we exclude more induced subgraphs in a minimum counterexample to the Borodin-Kostochka conjecture than we can exclude purely using list coloring properties.
-In fact, we lift these results out of the context of a minimum counterexample to graphs satisfying a certain criticality condition defined in terms of the following ordering.
+In this section we exclude more induced subgraphs in a minimum counterexample to the Borodin--Kostochka conjecture than we can exclude purely using list coloring techniques.
+In fact, we lift these results out of the context of a minimum counterexample and state them in the more general setting of graphs satisfying a certain criticality condition defined in terms of the ordering given in Definitions~\ref{epi} and \ref{child}.
+The main result of Section~\ref{MulesSection} (and, in fact, of the whole paper) is Lemma~\ref{K3sOut}, which implies that Conjecture~\ref{K3Conjecture} is equivalent to the Borodin-Kostochka Conjecture.

+We should note that many of the results in Section~\ref{MulesSection} rely on list-coloring results from Section~\ref{ListColoringSection}.
+The list-coloring results are independent of everything in Section \ref{MulesSection}.
+However, to focus attention on our main result, that Conjecture~\ref{K3Conjecture} is equivalent to the Borodin-Kostochka Conjecture, we first prove it in Section~\ref{MulesSection}, and only afterward do we prove the list-coloring results in Section~\ref{ListColoringSection}.

 \begin{defn} If $G$ and $H$ are graphs, an \emph{epimorphism} is a graph homomorphism $\funcsurj{f}{G}{H}$ such that $f(V(G)) = V(H)$.
 We indicate this with the arrow $\surj$. \end{defn}